ImrahnF/notes-PROG27545/README.md

   - Controllers are responsible for taking user inputs and processing it using the model and then returning a view (HTML pages).

 - `@GetMapping("/")`
   - This annotation is used to handle **HTTP GET** requests.
-In this case, it will run the moethod when it is at the default/base url `localhost:8080/`.
+In this case, it will run the method when it is at the default/base url `localhost:8080/`.
   - Often used for fetching data or rendering HTML views/pages.
   - At the end of the method under the `GetMapping("/")`, it runs `return "index"` which tells the view to load the `index.html` page,